 For reference, here’s a breakdown of the average cost of a new boat by type, to help you crunch the numbers.

 Financing a boat

 The best time to buy a boat is typically in the fall, right after summer.
 Most manufacturers start advertising discounts in September or October and continue to do so into the winter months.
-Purchasing your boat during the off-season could help you cut costs significantly and could even help you avoid taking on any debt.
+Purchasing your boat during the off-season could help you cut costs significantly and avoid taking on any debt.

-However, buying and maintaining a boat is expensive no matter when you buy it, and you may need help financing it.
+Even if you find a boat at a discounted price, you may need help financing it.
+After all, used models typically sell for about $10,000, which isn’t exactly pocket change.
 If you need to borrow money to cover the cost of your boat, there are several options.
 The most popular ways to finance your boat are through a boat loan, a personal loan or financing through a dealership.

 A boat loan is a type of personal loan used to purchase a boat.
 Boat loans are fixed-rate installment loans, meaning that you will make the same monthly payments throughout the life of your loan.
-You typically need a credit score of 680 or higher to qualify for a lender’s best rates.
-You may be required to pay a downpayment of 10 to 20 percent of the boat’s purchase price, but many lenders do not require you to do this.
+You typically need a credit score of 680 or higher to qualify for a lender’s best rates, though some lenders may approve you with a lower credit score.
+However, applying for a loan with a lower credit score will result in a higher interest rate.

 There are secured and unsecured boat loans.
 If you take out a secured boat loan, the boat itself is used as collateral.
 You could lose your boat if you do not make your monthly payments.
 Unsecured boat loans do not require collateral, meaning you will not lose your boat if you default on your payments.
 However, unsecured loans usually have higher interest rates than secured loans, and getting behind on payments will cause damage to your credit score.

 If you are considering a boat loan to finance your new boat, you should compare lenders, get quotes from your top choices, and calculate your monthly payments before making a final decision.